Spontaneous scalarization: Neutron star scalarization

-The inclusion of a scalar field mass to the core collapse simulations has some interesting consequences~\cite{Sperhake:2017itk}.
+The inclusion of a scalar-field mass to the core-collapse simulations has some interesting consequences~\cite{Sperhake:2017itk}.
 The waveform $r\varphi$ during such events is shown in Fig. \ref{fig:NS_core_collapse}.
-The mass itself does not have a large influence on the dynamics, but it allows to reconcile the theory with binary pulsar observations for a much larger range of $\alpha_0$ and $\beta_0$, as discussed in Sec.~\ref{sec:NS:MassiveSF}.
-Thus, a dramatic increases in the radiated \gw signal observable even with the existing \LVK detectors was predicted.
-A prominent feature is that we expect to receive an inverse chirp signal from such events that will last for years, with a near monochromatic signature on time scales of $\sim 1$ month.
-The extension of these results to the case of self-interacting scalar field potential was made by~\textcite{Cheong:2018gzn} and~\textcite{Rosca-Mead:2019seq}.
-Constraints on the theory based on the scalar field evolution in the Einstein frame were imposed by~\textcite{Geng:2020slq}.
-The problem was considered in greater detail in~\textcite{Rosca-Mead:2020ehn} where the three possible scenarios of the collapse outcome in scalar-tensor theory with sufficiently negative $\beta_0$ were found.
-These constitute the formation of a \bh following multiple \ns stages, the multi-stage formation of a strongly scalarized \ns, and the single-stage formation of a strongly scalarized NS.~\textcite{Rosca-Mead:2019seq} found that the resulting \gw signal can reach a signal-to-noise ratio of over $20$ for the existing \gw detectors, which has the potential to put strong constraints on the theory.
+The mass itself does not have a large influence on the dynamics, but it allows the theory to be reconciled with binary-pulsar observations for a much larger range of $\alpha_0$ and $\beta_0$, as discussed in Sec.~\ref{sec:NS:MassiveSF}.
+Thus, a dramatic increase in the radiated \gw signal observable even with the existing \LVK detectors was predicted.

+A prominent feature is that we expect to receive an inverse chirp signal from such events that will last for years, with a near monochromatic signature on timescales of $\sim 1$ month.
+In fact, the inverse chirp signal is connected to the scalar field's mass and, consequently, to the dispersion relation.
+Thus, the scalar wave burst that is emitted during the collapse is effectively stretched in time with decreasing amplitude.
+Extensions of these results to the case of a self-interacting scalar-field potential were made by~\textcite{Cheong:2018gzn} and~\textcite{Rosca-Mead:2019seq}.
+Constraints on the theory based on the scalar-field evolution in the Einstein frame were imposed by~\textcite{Geng:2020slq}.
+The problem was considered in greater detail by~\textcite{Rosca-Mead:2020ehn}, who found the three possible scenarios of the collapse outcome in scalar-tensor theory with sufficiently negative $\beta_0$.
+These constitute the formation of a \bh following multiple \ns stages, the multistage formation of a strongly scalarized \ns, and the single-stage formation of a strongly scalarized NS.~\textcite{Rosca-Mead:2019seq} found that the resulting \gw signal can reach a signal-to-noise ratio of over $20$ for the existing \gw detectors, which has the potential to put strong constraints on the theory.